JamesGrahamMSFT/DefenderMasterclass1/README.md

 # DefenderMasterclass1

-Welcome to the Defender Masterclass repository
+Welcome to the Defender Masterclass repository.